pedro-mass/anime-queue/README.md

 P.S.
 I still have to figure out the legality of what I'm doing, but for now I'm just focusing on functionality and experience.

+I have moved the tracking of later tasks/bugs to trello - https://trello.com/b/apv6hEfU/anime-queue